 - FA1.
-Champion the use of Universal Design12 to improve the accessibility of public spaces and destinations across the region - FA2.
+Champion the use of Universal Design to improve the accessibility of public spaces and destinations across the region - FA2.
 Maximise community usage of green open spaces for activities that support health and wellbeing - FA3.
 Share information, resources and learnings to reinvigorate volunteering and community activities post COVID-19.

-12 Universal Design involves creating facilities, built environments, products and services that can be used by people of all abilities, to the greatest extent possible, without adaptations.
+&lt;sup>14 Universal Design involves creating facilities, built environments, products and services that can be used by people of all abilities, to the greatest extent possible, without adaptations.